dustming/basinmaker/docs/installation.rst

 #.
 Validate the GRASS and QGIS python environment

-    * Run the saved .bat file in step 3.
+    * Run the saved basinmaker.bat file in step 3.
     * Try to load following packages

     .. code-block::